Prehistory curriculum at Chiltern Open Air Museum

 This school workshop lasts for 90 minutes.
 During the workshop, the children will be introduced to different aspects of Mesolithic life: the focus is upon the skills essential for life during this middle Stone Age period.
 Your class will be met by a costumed interpreter who will introduce you to our replica campsite.

-During the workshop children will: generate pigments, cover a temporary shelter, handle replica artefacts, practise the skills necessary to start a fire, learn how to make cordage, and re-enact a hunt.
-They will leave this session with a cordage bracelet and an animal bone bead strung onto it and some pigment to take home (if they don’t use it during the session).
+During the workshop children will: generate pigments, cover a temporary shelter, handle replica artefacts, practise the skills necessary to start a fire and re-enact a hunt.
+The class will leave this session with their pigment drawings and some pigment to take home (if they don’t use it during the session).

 We also offer an exciting Stone Age literacy theme day based on the Wolf Brother story by Michelle Paver.